iiasa/Condor_run_R/configuring.md

 Default value: `.*`

-A [regular expression](https://www.w3schools.com/java/java_regex.asp) to select a subset of EPs from the cluster by hostname.
+A [regular expression](https://www.w3schools.com/java/java_regex.asp) to select a subset of execute points from the cluster by hostname.
 Jobs will be scheduled only on the machines thus selected.
 The default value selects all available EPs.

 ### REQUEST_CPUS